 - Brabham BT29 (Cliff L. Phillips): Cliff Phillips (Palos Park, IL) acquired a red Brabham BT29 for 1970 but his first known appearance wasn't until Road America 18 Jul 1970 where he recorded 41st fastest time.
 The car appeared on several more entry lists later in the season but Phillips started to advertise the car from early September onwards.
 Still being advertised in July 1971.
 The car is then unknown until mid-1972 when it has been identified (with chassis number and AM number) as the car driven by Roger Seacrist (Chicago, IL).
 Retained by Seacrist for 1973 but then unknown until acquired by Gary Dausch (Indianapolis, IN) some time before Apr 1987.
 To Dave Vegher and raced once at Palm Springs then to Tony Podell (Rolling Hills, CA), then Randall Smith (Petaluna, CA) and retained 2012.

-- Brabham BT21/29 ("Tuck" Thomas): Amongst the many local drivers at Road America's Pro FB race in 1970 was David E. Thomas III (Edina, MN) in a #84 Brabham BT21/29 entered by Lancer Racing, of Minneapolis.
-Thomas, better known later in his career as Tuck Thomas, was an executive at his father's Lancer Stores.
+- Brabham BT15/BT29 ("Tuck" Thomas): Mike Hiss left the east coast Abrasive Alloys team at the end of 1969 and moved to the west coast, joining Charlie Hayes' team.
+He raced an updated five-year-old Brabham BT15 at the opening round of the 1970 Pro FB series and finished a remarkable second.
+The car was advertised by Hayes in May 1970 and again in July 1970 as a "BT15/29".
+Sold to David E. Thomas III (Edina, MN) Thomas, an executive at his father's Lancer Stores and better known later in his career as Tuck Thomas.
+Entered by Lancer Racing, of Minneapolis, as a #84 Brabham BT21/29 at the Road America's Pro FB race in July 1970 but did not start.
 His name was also on the entry list for Mont-Tremblant two weeks later but this seems down to the Canadian organisers copying liberally from the Road America entry list.
 Thomas does not appear on the 1970 CenDiv FB points table but he did register in 1971 with five points.
 However, the entry list for Mid-Ohio 5 Jul 1971, the second National of the 1971 CenDiv season, shows him in a BT18, not a BT21/29.
-It may be that his car was a BT18 updated to BT21A specification and also with various BT29 bits.
-Nothing more known.
+Advertised in October 1971 as the ex-Hayes team BT15/29 with Vegantune engine.
+Subsequent history unknown.

 - Brabham BT21B (Ken Kloster): Ken Kloster (Toledo, OH) raced a Brabham BT21B in Formula B in 1970, starting with third place in a National at Green Valley in February.
 He advertised the car in Sep 1970 as a BT21B with all-steel Vegantune engine and also mentioning wins at MIS and at the Donnybrooke National.
 Subsequent history unknown.